Research Interests and Publications

 Dr. Arrow has two major research interests: the formation and development of small groups as complex dynamic systems and the psychology of war, in particular the evolution of social capacities that help men and women cope with the challenges to survival and reproductive success posed by war.
 For further information, please visit Dr. Arrow's website.

-Dr. Arrow will not be accepting new doctoral students for Fall 2019.
+Dr. Arrow will not be accepting new graduate students for Fall 2019.

 Sutcliffe, A.J., R.I.M.
 Dunbar, R.I.M.
 Binder, J. & Arrow, H. (2014).
 Relationships and the social brain hypothesis: Integrating evolutionary and psychological perspectives.
 In R. I. M. Dunbar, Clive Gamble, and J. A. J. Gowlett (Eds.), Lucy to Language: The Benchmark Papers (pp. 129-150).